-Annuals are show-offs, blooming profusely in a myriad of color varieties for the whole warm season.
-If you dead-head or pick off the spent flowers regularly, they bloom even faster and more profusely.
-However, if you don’t deadhead and let them ‘go to seed,’ they still blossom, and plants, such as dainty, white sweet alyssum and blue petaled forget-me-nots, give you seeds to grow next year or allow to reseed the garden bed to come back next year as baby seedlings.
-Collecting seeds allows you to replenish the bed for next year’s growth of annual plants who because of their intense life cycle need the extra nutrients.
+Annual flowers are show-offs, blooming profusely in a myriad of color varieties for the whole warm season.
+If you dead-head or pick off the spent flowers regularly, they bloom even faster and more profusely and add a beautiful pop of color to your yard.
+However, if you don’t deadhead and let them ‘go to seed,’ they still blossom, and plants, such as dainty, white sweet alyssum, and blue petaled forget-me-nots, give you seeds to grow next year or allow to reseed the garden bed to come back next year as baby seedlings.
+Collecting seeds allows you to replenish the bed for next year’s growth of annual plants that because of their intense life cycle need the extra nutrients.
 In some hardiness zones (more on that later) annuals will bloom from fall through the late spring, such as cool-season pansies in the warmer, southern zones.

 If you start growing perennials from seeds one year, expect to wait until the following year for it to produce perennial flowers or lush leaves.
 Sometimes even young plants need a growing season to establish themselves.
 Each year they grow and blossom more wonderfully.

 Perennials, because of their long lives, need special care for them to survive the winter and/or grow better the next year.
 Some perennials do not completely die down but they may leave some kind of branches or stems behind that may need pruning.
 Some perennials grow more and therefore denser roots, bulbs, or tubers and occasionally need to be dug up and pulled apart.
 The good news is that it means more plants to expand the palette of your glorious garden bed.
 There are also perennials such as exotic tropicals that winter well inside your house.

 Part of the care is once they are established they require less water than annuals, and you leave them alone to grow.
 Don’t forget to feed these plants with slow-release plant food on a regular basis.

 Which is better to buy, perennial plants or annual plants?